SiloCityLabs/blog/README.md

 To work locally with this project, you'll have to follow the steps below:

-1. Fork, clone or download this project
+1. Fork, Clone this project
 2. [Install](https://gohugo.io/overview/installing/) Hugo
 3. Preview your project: `hugo server`
 4. Add content